Types of wood finishes - Roble.Store

 Color: Transparent and satin gloss.

-Application tools: natural bristle brush and spray.
+Application tools: spray and natural bristle brush.

 lacquer finish